scalar-labs/scalar-kubernetes/docs/PortForwardingToKubernetesAPIInScalarTerraformNetwork.md

 ## How to SSH to Kubernetes nodes

-To access to the Kubernetes nodes, look at the `INTERNAL-IP` from `kubectl get nodes -o wide`
+To access the Kubernetes nodes, look at the `INTERNAL-IP` from `kubectl get nodes -o wide`

 ```console
 $ cd ${SCALAR_K8S_CONFIG_DIR}